phan/phan/.phan/plugins/README.md

 - **PhanPluginUseReturnValueInternalKnown**: `Expected to use the return value of the internal function/method {FUNCTION}`,

 `'plugin_config' => ['infer_pure_method' => true]` will make this plugin automatically infer which methods are pure, recursively.
 This is a best-effort heuristic.
 This is done only for the functions and methods that are not excluded from analysis, and it isn't done for methods that override or are overridden by other methods.

 Note that functions such as `fopen()` are not pure due to side effects.
 UseReturnValuePlugin also warns about those because their results should be used.

+* This setting is ignored in the language server or daemon mode, due to being extremely slow and memory intensive.

 Automatic inference of function purity is done recursively.

 This plugin also has a dynamic mode(disabled by default and slow) where it will warn if a function or method's return value is unused.
 This checks if the function/method's return value is used 98% or more of the time, then warns about the remaining places where the return value was unused.